Department D – Goats

 |Reserve Grand Champion Market Goat||Banner and Award|

-In Memory of Ralph Burner, the Burner Family will present an award to the exhibitor of the Grand Champion of the Market Goat Show.
+In Memory of Ralph Burner, Patsy Burner will present an award to the exhibitor of the Grand Champion of the Market Goat Show.

 In Memory of Buck and Dorothy Orndorff, the Orndorff Family will present an award to the exhibitor of the Reserve Grand Champion of the Market Goat Show.